Wiener filtering and multi-tracer techniques for dark matter cross-correlations between gamma-ray emission and galaxy catalogs: Results and discussion

 This can be related to the fact that here we are modeling our galaxy catalog window function on 2MRS, which covers a restricted redshift range.
 While 2MASS focuses on low redshift, which is where the DM gamma-ray signal is mostly prominent, contrary to the emission from unresolved astrophysical sources that instead peaks at higher redshift, nevertheless the restricted range does not allow to leverage on the different dependence of DM and astrophysical sources with redshift.
 Galaxy catalogs with a wider redshift range, still covering the low-redshift regime optimal for DM cross-correlation searches, would allow to add a further dimension to the analysis.
 This specific point is left for a future investigation.

 In summary, from the whole analysis discussed above, we can devise that the best strategy to improve the reaching capabilities of the correlation technique for the search of a DM signal is the adoption of a weighting technique where the filter is modeled on the theoretical expectations of the gamma-ray DM emission window function, i.e. on the {\it DM-only} method, whose features are outlined in Table \ref{tab:strategies}.
-This method allows to improve by about o factor of 2/2.5 the constraint on the DM annihilation cross section $\sv$ over the whole mass range, as compared to the standard correlation technique based on the gamma-rays $\otimes$ galaxies cross-correlation technique ($\gamma g$).
+This method allows to improve the constraint on the DM annihilation cross section $\sv$ by about a factor ranging from 2 to 2.5 over the whole mass range, as compared to the standard correlation technique based on the gamma-rays $\otimes$ galaxies cross-correlation technique ($\gamma g$).
 Nevertheless, to further improve the bounds for DM masses below about 50 GeV, the full multi-tracer method ($\gamma g$ + $gg$ + $\gamma\gamma$), even without the adoption of a filter, is very effective, improving the bounds for light DM masses up to a factor of 5.
 The overall best strategy would therefore be the implementation and combination of both the filtering and the full multi-tracer methods, due to their complementarity discussed above.